Learn & Explore

 See the Center for Pre-Health Advising website Allied Health Professions for additional information about job functions, professional associations, graduate school and additional resources.
 L&S students interested in these professions are still able to meet with the Career & Internship Specialist in SuccessWorks.

 Some of these professionals include counselors, psychologists, psychiatrists, clinical social workers and psychiatric nurses who help children, adolescents and adults deal with a variety of life stresses and problems, including addiction/substance abuse; problems with self-esteem; aging-related mental health issues; and other emotional or behavioral issues.
+Learn more about mental health professions with the resources and organizations below.

 Public health is the science and art of creating healthy communities through education, research and promotion of healthy lifestyles.
 In public health, the focus is on health promotion and disease/injury prevention.
 A career in public health opens the door to diverse opportunities in a variety of sectors such as federal, state, and local organizations, private, and non-governmental organizations.